 Blood in semen, also known as hematospermia, can occur for a wide range of reasons.
-Most causes of blood in semen are not serious and will resolve without treatment.
+Most causes of brown or bloody semen are not serious and will resolve without treatment.
 Your age and other accompanying symptoms, such as pain, blood volume, and recurrence, will provide clues to your doctor about the potential cause and possible treatment of your condition.

 Read on to learn more about this symptom, what causes it, and how it’s treated.

 In many instances, the cause of blood in semen will remain unknown.
 In other cases, your doctor will be able to identify an underlying condition responsible for this symptom.

 There is a wide range of potential causes of blood in semen, including:

 These procedures are two of the most common causes of blood in semen.
 After a prostate biopsy or surgery, you may see small amounts of pink or rust-colored blood in your ejaculate.
 You may also see blood in your urine.
 These symptoms may last for several weeks.
 They are not typically accompanied by pain, and usually resolve on their own.
 Talk to your doctor if the amount of blood is increasing, the symptom lasts longer than a few weeks, or it’s accompanied by pain.